 With the spread of COVID, there was a sharp reversal in expectations.
 Projections released in April called for the steepest contraction in their database (-3.0%, estimates back to 1980).1 More recent figures, released in late June, show the IMF lowering their projection further to 4.9%.

 The World Bank also released a projection in June, suggesting that there would be a 5.2% contraction in 2020.
 This would be the steepest drop since World War II and one of only four contractions larger than 5.0% in their database (figures back to 1870s; other steep declines are WWI, the Great Depression, and WWII).
 For a recent comparison, the World Bank estimates the global economy shrank 0.7% in 2009 with the financial crisis.2

 Record Job Losses (U.S.)

-20.7 million jobs were lost, and the unemployment rate shot up to a record level (14.7%, data back to 1948).
+In April, 20.7 million jobs were lost, and the unemployment rate shot up to a record level (14.7%, data back to 1948).
 The speed of change is remarkable.
 In February, the unemployment rate was the lowest since the late 1960s (3.5%).
 In May, an estimated 2.5 million jobs were added.
-However, the Bureau of Labor Statistics noted that they are having sampling and classification issues (e.g., how to classify temporarily laid-off workers).
-3
+However, the Bureau of Labor Statistics noted that they are having sampling and classification issues (e.g., how to classify temporarily laid-off workers).3

 20.7 million jobs